chadykamar/apollo/README.md

 # apollo

-A programming language which implements a small subset Python, written in CPython.
+A tiny programming language which implements a small subset Python, written in CPython.

 ## REPL